vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtServerDetail.md

 Get-NsxtServerDetail -fqdn sfo-vcf01.sfo.rainpole.io -username admin@local -password VMw@re1!VMw@re1! -domainType MANAGEMENT
 ```

-This example retrieves the vCenter Server details for the Workload Domain with a type of MANAGEMENT
+This example retrieves the vCenter Server details for the Workload Domain with a type of MANAGEMENT.

 ### Example 2